New Texas Longhorns Book says A&M Aggies Are Little Brother & Makes a Statistical Case

 Smith might be the most out-front and vocal A&M supporter in the college-football podcast world, and Walker is a far gone Mississippi State Bulldog fan who has spent much of his life in spectator agony.
-Watching them yell into the camera felt like seeing a friend disregard that good advice from mom to ignore any provocation from Big Brother—but the Little Brother just cannot stop himself, which only makes it worse.
+Watching them yell into the camera felt like seeing a friend disregard good advice from mom to ignore any provocation from Big Brother.
+But the Little Brother just cannot stop himself, which only makes it worse.

 The first Unnecessary Roughness video was posted under a Tweet that read: “You expose yourself as jealous little children when you refer to your rivals as Little Brothers” . . . . . .